Welcome to the Dallas-Fort Worth Association of Black Psychologists (DFW ABPsi)!

 *We are also often asked how others can help to speak up and educate themselves.
 Below is a list of resources that can aid people in beginning to understand race relations and tensions across systems.*

-Resources for white parents to begin the conversation about race with their children
+Resources for white parents to begin the conversation about race with their children to combat anti-racism

 - Coretta Scott King Book Award Winners: books for children and young adults